Here Are the Best Places for Wildlife Sightings in Alaska

 Seals

 Alaska gets the seal of approval from these sea creatures.
-When they’re not diving deep or swimming shallow waters for a fresh catch, you’ll find them resting on floating ice, sandbars and beaches.
+When they’re not diving deep or swimming shallow waters for a fresh catch, you’ll find them resting on floating glacial ice, sandbars and beaches.
 Spring and summer are the best times to see them in action.
-You’ll find them in Kenai Fjords National Park along with otters and sea lions.
+You can spot seals and otters in Glacier Bay National Park and Kenai Fjords National Park during your Alaska cruise.

 The Big 5